slang-i18n/slang/slang/README.md

 ### ➤ Modifiers

-There are multiple modifiers for further adjustments.
+There are several modifiers for further adjustments.

 You can combine multiple modifiers with commas like this: